linkml/linkml/docs/schemas/index.rst

 Note that the formal specification for LinkML can be found at `<https://w3id.org/linkml/specification>`_.
-This formal specification is aimed at implementors and not users.
+This formal specification is aimed at implementers and not users.
 General users of LinkML should use the guide below.

 .. toctree::